-The term CMOS is an acronym for Complementary Metal Oxide Semiconductor.
+The term CMOS is an acronym for Complimentary Metal Oxide Semiconductor.
 The CMOS battery is a coin-sized lithium battery responsible for powering the CMOS RAM.

-1. Date and time
+- Date and time

 Since the CMOS RAM is volatile (will lose all data once powers go off, as all RAMS do) it must be powered.
-That is why your PC be it a desktop or laptop requires a .
-Most desktop computers utilize a coin-sized 3 volts lithium battery.
-CMOS battery
+That is why your PC, be it a desktop or laptop, requires a CMOS battery.